DIY vintage crock plant pots with ANY plant pot!

 And they are perfectly sized to fit nearly any plant pot you may come across!

-Next up, let’s texturize these cute pots making them resemble old clay, then finally detailing them to turn them into vintage crock wonders!
+But first, let’s texturize these cute pots making them resemble old world clay, then finally detailing them to turn them into vintage crock wonders!

 Be sure to watch the video at the end of this post, sharing loads of invaluable details!